DR3WH0/DR3WH0.github.io/_posts/2013-08-25-scm-music-player-for-github-pages.md

         <% unless forloop.last %>,<% endunless %>
       <% endfor %>]

-Next you'll need to create your playlist with YAML tags in [\_config.yml](https://github.com/DR3WH0/DR3WH0.github.io/blob/master/_config.yml#L94-96).
-Use the following template to manage your playlist, reformatting any of the data you saved from the widget setup:
+Next you'll need to create the track data with YAML tags in [\_config.yml](https://github.com/DR3WH0/DR3WH0.github.io/blob/master/_config.yml#L94-96).
+Use the following template to manage the playlist, reformatting any of the data you saved from the widget setup:

     tracks :
       - name : track_name_here